Ernakulam district: Education

 Ernakulam is the first district in India to have 100 percent literacy by 1990.
-In fact Kochi has the highest literacy rate for any city in the country with over 20 lakhs population.
-Pothanikkad is the first village in India that achieved 100 percent literacy according to state literacy programme is in this district.
+The Kochi city has the highest literacy rate for any city in the country with over 20 lakhs population.
+Pothanikkad of Ernakulam is the first village in India that achieved 100 percent literacy according to state literacy programme.

 There are three prominent universities in Ernakulam: Sree Sankaracharya University of Sanskrit in Kalady, Cochin University of Science and Technology in Kalamassery, and Kerala University of Fisheries and Ocean Studies in Kochi.
 The district has the most educational institutions in the state; as of 2019, there are 476 fully high-tech schools in Ernakulam.

 In 2017, Ernakulam district administration launched the Roshni project, which aims to provide Malayalam education to migrant children.
 It supported 1,265 migrant workers' children from lower primary to high school.

-Divisions
+Administration

-There are two revenue divisions: Fort Kochi and Muvattupuzha.
-The municipal corporation is in Kochi.
+The district administration is headed by the District Collector and handles land revenue, disaster management, elections, and law and order.
+The district is divided into revenue divisions under a Revenue Divisional Officer/Sub Collector, further into taluks under Tahsildars, and then into revenue villages.
+The district has two revenue divisions—Fort Kochi and Muvattupuzha—along with 7 taluks and 124 revenue villages.